izuca/imersaoDev-Temperatura/README.md

-# Imersão Dev - Mentalist Challenge
+# Imersão Dev - Temperature Converter

-This is the solution to Imersão Dev's Mentalist Challenge.
+This is the solution to Imersão Dev's Temperature Converter Challenge.

 ## Table of contents